 Undergraduate distance education (online) course on epidemiology study design and data analysis

-UNIV*1200: First Year Seminar, Outbreaks: Global insights into dynamic diseases
+UNIV*1200: First Year Seminar, Outbreaks: Global insights into dynamic diseases (University of Guelph)

 Topics included epidemiology, outbreak investigation, Global Health, Indigenous Health, health equity, and social justice